 But perhaps the greatest risk for the Coalition comes from the issues of resilience and adaptation.
 The Royal Commission would be dreadfully remiss if it didn’t ask in the face of what?
 There will be no shortage of scientists and activists willing and prepared to make submissions to the Commission and testify with respect to the science around global warming, the dire predictions that science is pointing to if drastic action is not taken, and the deep and transformational changes required to avoid catastrophic 3.0oC plus warming before the end of the century.

 Maintaining the balanced approach to emissions and adaptation, the ‘have your consumer-lifestyle cake and eat it too’, that Morrison is spruiking as policy will become difficult to sustain.
 In his do- the-minimum plan, Morrison believes fixing water infrastructure and building dams will address drought.
-He sees resilience and adaptation as be concerned with natural disasters-fires, floods’ and cyclones- as well as native vegetation management, land clearing, and human settlement changes.
+He sees resilience and adaptation as being concerned with natural disasters-fires, floods’ and cyclones- as well as native vegetation management, land clearing, and human settlement changes.
 And he is right.
 They are all important to human security as weather related disasters become more frequent and more intense.

 But it reflects the blinkered view of a half convert to global warming.
 It sees the problem primarily as being about climate.
 Not species extinction.
 Not food shortages and food insecurity.
 Not new diseases and new disease vectors.
 Not sea level rise.
 To suggest his view extends out over only ten years is to ignore the trends in global warming and the scientific evidence that once we pass 1.5oC sometime before 2040 the world is in uncharted territory.
 This will become apparent during a Royal Commission!